 For the elite global professional, "permanent home" is not a term of comfort; it is a high-stakes legal definition that can trigger crippling double taxation.
 While other guides offer academic theory, this is a strategic playbook.
-We will transform your compliance anxiety into agency with a clear, three-step framework to audit your footprint, build your evidence, and proactively control your tax residency.
+We will transform your compliance anxiety into agency with a clear, three-step framework to audit your footprint, build your evidence, and early control your tax residency.

 When you are a resident of more than one country under their domestic laws, you face the risk of being taxed twice on the same income.
 To resolve this, nations use Double Taxation Agreements (DTAs), and the first tool they deploy is the permanent home test.
 This is the critical first step in a series of "tie-breaker" rules that determine which country has the primary right to tax you.